UnaiGalicia/UnaiGalicia/README.md

 Hello, I’m @UnaiGalicia !
-- 👀 I’m interested in telecommunication systems.
+- 👀 I’m interested in telecommunication systems and digital design in general.
 - 🌱 I’m currently studying for a Master's Degree in Telecommunications engineering.
 - 📫 How to reach me: unaigalicia99@gmail.com